KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.KeyboardState.md

 ### AnyCtrlKeysDown()

-Returns a value indicating whether or not any of the control keys are in the down position.
+Returns a value indicating whether any of the control keys are in the down position.

 ```csharp
 public bool AnyCtrlKeysDown();